Suggested Searches

 Mission

-Hydrosphere improves the observation, understanding, and prediction of water and energy in the Earth System across land, ocean, and the atmosphere through the integration of measurements from satellites, surface networks, and airborne campaigns.
+Hydrosphere improves the observation, understanding, and prediction of the distribution and movement of water in the Earth System.
+Specifically, NASA Hydrosphere studies water and energy cycles across land, ocean, and the atmosphere through the integration of measurements from satellites, surface networks, and airborne campaigns.

 Overview